Quick Links

 : (string) Src validator’s hex-encoded compressed 33-byte secp256k1 public key--story-api

-If you are an authorized operator, you may redelegate from one validator to another on behalf of a delegator using the following command:
+If you are an authorized operator, you may redelegate from one validator to another on behalf of a delegator using the following command:--chain-id

 : (int) Chain ID to use for the transaction (default 1514)--delegation-id